mucherino/teaching/GPU/shared-matrix.md

 certain number of *warps*.
-Therefore, it is important to remark that some groups of threads sharing this common memory are perfectly synchronized (because they have a common controler), but this synchronization does not apply to all threads in the block.
+Therefore, it is important to remark that some groups of threads sharing this common memory are perfectly synchronized (because they have a common controler), but this synchronization does not apply to threads of the block that belong to different warps.

 The shared memory is designed in such a way to ensure a very fast access to the data it holds.
 We are going to study an example where the use